Grammar-Aware Literate Generative Mathematical Programming with Compiler-in-the-Loop: Introduction

 During {\em inference}, LLMs translate a problem description expressed in natural language into a mathematical programme.
 Prompt engineering is a simple and yet effective method that can be operationalised in this context.
 Beyond so-called ``standard prompting,'' in which the LLM is directly prompted to emit the final model, existing studies enhanced LLM capabilities by either encouraging LLMs to generate additional intermediate reasoning steps --- an approach referred to as ``X-of-thought;'' or by developing LLM-based multi-agent systems in which multiple ``expert'' LLMs cooperate to tackle the problem, as seen in CoE and OptiMUS \cite{pmlr-v235-ahmaditeshnizi24a}.
 Despite the rapid pace of expansion of the literature on advanced inference frameworks, some noticeable gaps remain, which we next discuss.

-\paragraph{Gap 1.} Algebraic Modelling Languages (AMLs) let users express mathematical programmes in a declarative style that mirrors algebraic notation \cite{Kallrath2004-jy}; examples of AMLs include AMPL, GAMS, and OPL.
-AMLs separate model from data and compile to multiple solver back ends, aiding readability, auditability, and solver independence. {\em Rather than leveraging AMLs, most prior work on GenMP focuses on emitting solver API code} (e.g., \texttt{gurobipy}, \texttt{pulp}), which interleaves programming logic and constraints.
+Algebraic Modelling Languages (AMLs) let users express mathematical programmes in a declarative style that mirrors algebraic notation \cite{Kallrath2004-jy}; examples of AMLs include AMPL, GAMS, and OPL.
+AMLs separate model from data and compile to multiple solver back ends, aiding readability, auditability, and solver independence.

+{\bf Gap 1.} {\em Rather than leveraging AMLs, most prior work on GenMP focuses on emitting solver API code} (e.g., \texttt{gurobipy}, \texttt{pulp}), which interleaves programming logic and constraints.
 In practice, requirement elicitation is iterative and human-centred: practitioners interview customers, refine requirements, prototype, solicit feedback, and iterate.
 GenMP can shorten these cycles and support near real-time construction and execution of model components during requirement analysis \cite{Freuder2017,Freuder2024-xc}; but in similar human-in-the-loop settings, outputs must be readable and auditable, and use of AMLs is therefore advantageous.
 Additionally, AML models can be checked statically via compilation; compiler syntax/semantic diagnostics --- particularly when tailored to be expressive and informative --- can drive principled, iterative refinement in GenMP.

-Finally, {\em prior work does not consider new AMLs whose grammar is unknown to LLMs; nor does it investigate the use of in-context AML grammar paired with compiler diagnostics to tackle this scenario}.
+{\bf Gap 2.} {\em Prior work does not consider new AMLs whose grammar is unknown to LLMs; nor does it investigate the use of in-context AML grammar paired with compiler diagnostics to tackle this scenario}.

-\paragraph{Gap 2.} {\em Existing benchmarks predominantly target deterministic problems.} We are not aware of benchmarks featuring two-stage or multi-stage stochastic programs \cite{Birge2011-xp} with scenario data and ground-truth solutions suitable for evaluating GenMP systems.
-This leaves a gap in assessing whether LLMs can model uncertainty, stage-wise structure, and nonanticipativity constraints.
+Most importantly, no study has investigated if detailed and actionable compiler diagnostics are beneficial for GenMP systems.
+In fact, we believe that insufficient attention has been devoted to developing effective compiler diagnostics that, rather than simply pointing out that a syntax error exists, explain what causes the error, and how an error can be fixed.
+This would be of course beneficial to human developers; but in GenMP settings, actionable diagnostics can be immediately turned into refinement prompt, and hence are highly desirable.